Stderr and Stdout: Understanding Logs and Output

 ) and standard error (stderr

-) are two concepts that, while simple, play a core role in log recording, error handling, and data stream management.
-This article will explore the differences and applications of stdout
+) are simple concepts but play a central role in logging, error handling, and data stream management.
+This article explores the differences and applications of stdout

 and stderr